 If your baby doesn't burp after a couple minutes of trying, try another burping method.
 If they still do not burp, you should be able to stop and put them down or continue with the feeding.

 There are a variety of causes of infant gas.
 Addressing these causes might reduce your baby's need to burp–and any associated discomfort and fussiness–although burping should remain a key part of your baby's feeding routine.

 Treat infant reflux

-Almost all healthy babies have some degree of infant reflux, which manifests as fussiness, gas, and spitting up.
+Almost all healthy babies have some degree of infant reflux, which manifests as fussiness, crying spells, gas, and spitting up.
 If these occur frequently or your baby seems to be in pain, consult with your doctor.